PostHog/posthog.com/contents/blog/feature-flag-benefits-use-cases.md

 ### 1. Ship faster and maintain momentum

-Feature flags enable developers to ship code faster.
-They do this by disconnecting deployment from release.
+Feature flags disconnect deployment from release, enabling developers to ship code faster.
 Instead of releasing code for use by everyone once deployed, it lives behind a feature flag and releases separately.
 This frees developers from worrying as much about releases.

 Using feature flags improves the deployment and integration process.
 Feature flags help developers merge and integrate their changes more often.
 Because developers aren’t waiting to deploy, metrics like deployment frequency and time improve.
 You avoid stale branches and code because it isn’t sitting dormant.
 All of these benefit DevOps teams especially.